eclipse-edc/Connector/launchers/ids-connector/README.md

   supported by the DAPS.
 Therefore, this property has to be set to `idsc:IDS_CONNECTORS_ALL`.
 * `edc.oauth.provider.jwks.url`: Set this to the URL of the DAPS you want to use followed by `/.well-known/jwks.json`.
-* `edc.oauth.public.key.alias`: Set this to your certificate's `alias` in the keystore.
+* `edc.oauth.certificate.alias`: Set this to your certificate's `alias` in the keystore.
 * `edc.oauth.private.key.alias`: Set this to your certificate's `alias` in the keystore.

 ### Getting the Certificate Identifier